will-cern/xroofit-readthedocs/docs/source/basics.rst

 For now I will work with the following description that will cover many of the common analyses performed in HEP

 .. note:: Statistical Analysis:
-    The process of making inferences about the values of parameters from a dataset of observables, using a parameterized probability model for the dataset.
+    The process of making inferences about the values of parameters from a dataset of observables, using a parameterized PDF for the dataset.

-Therefore we need to understand the following terms: parameters, observables, models, datasets.
+Therefore we need to understand the following terms: parameters, observables, PDFs, datasets.

 Variables
 ---------
-:ref:`Variables` are the fundamental entities from which :ref:`Models` and :ref:`Datasets` are built.
+:ref:`Variables` are the fundamental entities from which :ref:`PDFs` and :ref:`Datasets` are built.
 A variable has a value that is not derived from any other variable, as opposed to a `function` which has its value derived from variables (or other functions).
 There are two types:

   * `continuous`: represented in RooFit by ``RooRealVar``, they can optionally have one or more named `ranges` associated to them, each range being defined by a lower and upper `bound`.
   * `discrete` or `categorical`: represented in RooFit by ``RooCategory``, they have a finite set of possible values (states) defined for them.